clEsperanto/CLIc/docs/add_new_kernel/add_new_kernel.md

 # Add new kernel to CLIc

-All kernel operation in CLIc must inherite from the `Operation` class which define all the major functions needed for running an OpenCL kernel, and must have a valid kernel file `.cl` associated to it.
-The `Operation` class is defined in [`clic/include/core/cleOperation.hpp`](https://github.com/clEsperanto/CLIc_prototype/blob/master/clic/include/core/cleOperation.hpp) and the source code is in [`clic/src/core/cleOperation.cpp`](https://github.com/clEsperanto/CLIc_prototype/blob/master/clic/src/core/cleOperation.cpp).
+All kernel speranto in CLIc must inherite from the `speranto` class which define all the major functions needed for running an OpenCL kernel, and must have a valid kernel file `.cl` associated to it.
+The `speranto` class is defined in [`clic/include/core/clesperanto.hpp`](https://github.com/clEsperanto/CLIc_prototype/blob/master/clic/include/core/clesperanto.hpp) and the source code is in [`clic/src/core/clesperanto.cpp`](https://github.com/clEsperanto/CLIc_prototype/blob/master/clic/src/core/clesperanto.cpp).
 The kernel files are located in [clij-opencl-kernels](https://github.com/clEsperanto/clij-opencl-kernels/tree/clesperanto_kernels) repository.

 ## Define a new kernel class

-The first step is to define a new class inheriting from `Operation` class, by creating a header file (`.hpp`) and a source file (`.cpp`).
+The first step is to define a new class inheriting from `speranto` class, by creating a header file (`.hpp`) and a source file (`.cpp`).
 The class name must correspond to the kernel name.
 For example, the `AddImageAndScalarKernel` kernel is defined in [`clic/include/tier1/cleAddImageAndScalarKernel.hpp`]() and the source code is in [`clic/src/tier1/cleAddImageAndScalarKernel.cpp`]().

-The operations are grouped in different tiers, defining their complexity.
-The `tier1` operations are the most basic operations, the `tier2` operations are more complex operations which rely on some `tier1` operations.
-The `tier3` operations rely a minima on a `tier2` operation.
+The sperantos are grouped in different tiers, defining their complexity.
+The `tier1` sperantos are the most basic sperantos, the `tier2` sperantos are more complex sperantos which rely on some `tier1` sperantos.
+The `tier3` sperantos rely a minima on a `tier2` speranto.
 The `tier4` on `tier3` and so on.

 ### __Header file__